locationtech/geomesa/docs/tutorials/geomesa-examples-gdelt.rst

 .. figure:: _static/geomesa-examples-gdelt/Ukraine_Unfiltered.png
    :alt: Showing all GDELT events from Jan 1, 2013 to April 30, 2014

-   Showing all GDELT events from Jan 1, 2013 to April 30, 2014

 The above map is using the `Stamen
 Toner <http://maps.stamen.com/toner>`__ layer as a base layer.
 For more